zehuiz2/CrackPropNet/README.md

 # CrackPropNet

-The manuscript is in press.
-More examples of the database, the pre-trained model, and all code will be available at the time of publication.
-Thank you.
+The paper is in the International Journal of Pavement Engineering.
+The pre-trained model is available upon request to [Zehui](zehui.zhu.uiuc@gmail.com).